Ottu (film): Cast

+As per the film's closing credits:

 Production

 The film was to mark Kunchacko Boban's first film in Tamil cinema, and also marks Arvind Swamy's comeback to Malayalam cinema after Devaraagam.
 On 17 March 2021, it was announced that Telugu actress Eesha Rebba would be playing the female lead opposite Boban which marks her debut in both Malayalam and Tamil cinema.
 The film was produced by actor Arya under the production banner August Cinema and The Show People.
 On 19 September 2021, the shooting of the film was wrapped.

 Music

 The film's music was composed by Arulraj Kennady.

 Release

 The film was released theatrically on 8 September 2022.
 The film was originally scheduled for release on 2 September 2022 but due to censor issues of the Tamil version the release date was postponed.
 The teaser of the film was released on 3 January 2022.

 Reception

 Anna M. M. Vetticad of Firstpost gave the film 1.5 out of 5 stars and wrote, “Ottu has a premise with potential but starts sputtering early on in the absence of a worthwhile script.
 It picks up in fits and starts, but the engine dies on it long before the final scene.”
 Sajin Srijith of Cinema Express gave the film 2 out of 5 stars and wrote "The choreography of the film is straight out of a bad B-movie."
 A critic from Asianet News wrote after reviewing the film that "Ottu is a film that gives a different experience in the recent action thrillers in Malayalam in terms of background and presentation."
 A critic for The News Minute rated the film 2 out of 5 stars and wrote "Ottu – meaning betrayal – gives you the feeling that more than a particular character in the film, it is you, the audience, who were taken for a ride."
 S. R. Praveen of The Hindu wrote after reviewing the film that "The way Ottu proceeds does not make one excited enough for the promised prequel and the sequel."

 The Tamil version of the film received negative reviews.